 Talks had been ongoing for some time between all parties over Propper’s potential availability, and when his name appeared on Brighton’s agenda builder for the TransferRoom Virtual Summit in March 2021, the situation escalated.

-David Weir, Pathway Development Manager at Brighton, told TransferRoom: “Davy is a senior player so it was not a case of aggressively marketing him.
+David Weir, Technical Director at Brighton, told TransferRoom: “Davy is a senior player so it was not a case of aggressively marketing him.
 It was done below the radar.
 There were only so many clubs that would suit him as he had an involvement in terms of where he wanted to go.

 “It was about contacting the right people in the right way and telling them that there was the possibility of something maybe happening over the next few months.
 It was not clear cut in terms of how a deal came about, because situations are constantly changing.